PrefectHQ/prefect/docs/concepts/work-pools.md

 Each work pool has a default queue that all runs will be sent to.
 Work queues are automatically created whenever they are referenced by either a deployment or an agent.
 For most applications, this automatic behavior will be sufficient to run flows as expected.
 For advanced needs, additional queues can be created to enable a greater degree of control over work delivery.
 See [work pool configuration](#work-pool-configuration) for more information.

-To run deployments, you must configure at least one agent (and its associated work pool):
+To run deployments, you must configure at least one agent or worker (and its associated work pool):

 1. [Start an agent](#starting-an-agent)
 2. [Configure a work pool](#work-pool-configuration) (optional)